PeriodicSeizures/Valhalla-docs/docs/reference/usertypes/datareader.md

 # DataReader

-A fast utility class for deserializing objects
+A deserializing utility.
+Is essentially a wrapper around a `Bytes` object

 Note: Any of the Read...() methods below will throw if the length is exceeded.
 Objects which start with a 32-bit signed size will throw if the size is negative.